My Top 15 Halloween Favorites: Slashers

 Except now, these groups of movie installments were being called franchises.

-The benefit being that now movie goers didn't consider themselves fans of a particular film, now they were fans of film franchise.
+The benefit being that now movie goers didn't consider themselves fans of a particular film, now they were fans of an entire film franchise.

-Now movie companies felt an obligation to pump out chapter after chapter of a franchise with more of a guarantee that "fans of the franchise" will still flock to see 'em.
-And whenever a certain chapter in the series hits a lull, all you have to do is "reboot" the series with a new first chapter, and start all over again.
+Now movie companies were feeling an obligation to pump out chapter after chapter of a franchise with more of a guarantee that "fans of the franchise" will still flock to see 'em.
+And whenever a certain chapter in the series hits a lull, all you have to do is "reboot" the series with a new first chapter and start all over again.

-To be honest, for me personally, is comes more as an endless cycle of movie marketing that is enough to make any serious connoisseur of the medium scream.
+To be honest, for me personally, this comes off only fitting more as an endless cycle of movie marketing that is enough to make any serious connoisseur of the medium scream.

 But still, Scream 2 was a good slasher flick.